BDC Hamburger Icon

 Open row

 Creating a remarkable product after weeks, months or years in the workshop can be a thrilling experience for an entrepreneur.
-Although it’s exciting to get a new product up and running, you’ll need to prioritize organization during manufacturing, and that includes implementing a bill of materials (BOM).
+Although it’s exciting to get a new product up and running, you’ll need to prioritize organization during manufacturing and that includes implementing a bill of materials (BOM).

 Once you understand the purpose of a BOM, it becomes much more than a list of items.
 Indeed, a BOM can shape the effectiveness of your manufacturing and supply-chain processes.

 Whether you are making a toy or a rocket, a BOM helps you accurately manage and oversee resources and identify materials to reduce wasteful spending.
+Here are a few ways BOMs contribute to efficiency and cost management across the manufacturing process:

 Did You Know?Did you know